 Final Report card from previous school

-Copy of legal documentation certifying physical custody (does not require entire
+Copy of legal documentation certifying physical custody if applicable (does not require entire divorce/separation document)

 Applicants who are not admitted will have to reapply January 1 through February 28 to be considered for the next school year.

 Following dismissal, an applicant who chooses to reapply should present documentation of a minimum of one semester of acceptable behavior, attendance and academic progress prior to the readmission interview.
 A probationary contract between the student, the parents/guardians, and University School might be signed as a condition to readmission if deemed necessary by the administration.